 - MDC – Mother’s Day Classic, where we donated sportswear with profits generated on the day going directly back to the charity

-- Good360, where we provide ongoing donations of clothing that are passed onto certified charities around Australia
+- Good360, where we provide ongoing donations of clothing that are passed onto over 2,700 charities and disadvantaged schools Australia-wide and across 30 cause areas.
+Good360 has been awarded ‘Charity of the Year’ in The Australian Charity Awards 2020

 - Zero tolerance approach to breaches to our code of conduct – this was completed in 2015